A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Abstract

 \section{Abstract}

-Cosmic rays were first discovered over a century ago, however the origin of their high-energy component remains elusive.
-Uncovering astrophysical neutrino sources would provide smoking gun evidence for ultrahigh energy cosmic ray production.
-The IceCube Neutrino Observatory discovered a diffuse astrophysical neutrino flux in 2013 and observed the first compelling evidence for a high-energy neutrino source in 2017.
-Next-generation telescopes with improved sensitivity are required to resolve the diffuse flux.
+{Next-generation neutrino telescopes with significantly improved sensitivity are required to pinpoint the sources of the diffuse astrophysical neutrino flux detected by IceCube and uncover the century-old puzzle of cosmic ray origins.
 A detector near the equator will provide a unique viewpoint of the neutrino sky, complementing IceCube and other neutrino telescopes in the Northern Hemisphere.
-Here we present results from an expedition to the north-eastern region of the South China Sea.
+Here we present results from an expedition to the north-eastern region of the South China Sea, in the western Pacific Ocean.
 A favorable neutrino telescope site was found on an abyssal plain at a depth of $\sim$ 3.5~km.
-Below 3 km, the sea current speed was measured to be $v_{\mathrm{c}}<$~10~cm/s, with absorption and scattering lengths for Cherenkov light of $\lambda_{\mathrm{abs} }\simeq$~27~m and $\lambda_{\mathrm{sca} }\simeq$~63~m, respectively.
-Accounting for these measurements, we present the preliminary design and capabilities of a next-generation neutrino telescope, The tRopIcal DEep-sea Neutrino Telescope (TRIDENT).
-With its advanced photon-detection technologies and size, TRIDENT expects to discover the IceCube steady source candidate NGC 1068 within 2 years of operation.
-This level of sensitivity will open a new arena for diagnosing the origin of cosmic rays and measuring astronomical neutrino oscillation over fixed baselines.
+At depths below 3 km, the sea current speed, water absorption and scattering lengths for Cherenkov light, were measured to be $v_{\mathrm{c}}<$~10~cm/s, $\lambda_{\mathrm{abs} }\simeq$~27~m and $\lambda_{\mathrm{sca} }\simeq$~63~m, respectively.
+Accounting for these measurements, we present the design and expected performance of a next-generation neutrino telescope, TRopIcal DEep-sea Neutrino Telescope (TRIDENT).
+With its advanced photon-detection technology and large dimensions, TRIDENT expects to observe the IceCube steady source candidate NGC 1068 with 5$\sigma$ significance within 1 year of operation.
+This level of sensitivity will open a new arena for diagnosing the origin of cosmic rays and probing fundamental physics over astronomical baselines.}